MathiasGitSumNum/MathiasGitSumNum.github.io/README.md

 ### Project 1: Software Engineering and Design

 The first artifact was focused on transitioning the API from Javascript to Java, with the intention of simplifying and improving its functionality.
 It created a more organized structure for easier usability.
 Pictured below is what it looks like before and after the user has logged in or registered.
+Here is the corresponding [narrative](CS499Milestone2Narrative.docx)

 <img src="Travlr-Before-Login.png" height=300>